Non-Small Cell Lung Cancer Treatment (PDQ®)–Patient Version

 Key Points

-• Non-small cell lung cancer is a disease in which malignant (cancer) cells form in the tissues of the lung.
+- Non-small cell lung cancer is a type of cancer that forms in the tissues of the lung.

-• Signs of non-small cell lung cancer include a cough that doesn't go away and shortness of breath.
+- Signs and symptoms of non-small cell lung cancer include coughing and shortness of breath.

-• If lung cancer is suspected, a biopsy is done.
+- If lung cancer is suspected, you will have a biopsy.

-Non-small cell lung cancer is a disease in which malignant (cancer) cells form in the tissues of the lung.
+Non-small cell lung cancer is a type of cancer that forms in the tissues of the lung.

-The lungs are a pair of cone-shaped organs in the chest.
+The lungs are a pair of cone-shaped breathing organs in the chest.
 The lungs bring oxygen into the body as you breathe in.
 They release carbon dioxide, a waste product of the body's cells, as you breathe out.
 Each lung has sections called lobes.
 The left lung has two lobes.
 The right lung is slightly larger and has three lobes.
 Two tubes called bronchi lead from the trachea (windpipe) to the right and left lungs.
-The bronchi are sometimes also involved in lung cancer.
+Lung cancer may also form in the bronchi.
 Tiny air sacs called alveoli and small tubes called bronchioles make up the inside of the lungs.

 A thin membrane called the pleura covers the outside of each lung and lines the inside wall of the chest cavity.
 This creates a sac called the pleural cavity.
 The pleural cavity normally contains a small amount of fluid that helps the lungs move smoothly in the chest when you breathe.